apache/submarine/website/docs/devDocs/IntegrationTestE2E.md

 -->

 ## Introduction

-* It checks the components in the website works correctly.
+* The test cases under the directory [test-e2e](https://github.com/apache/submarine/tree/master/submarine-test/test-e2e/src/test/java/org/apache/submarine/integration) are integration tests to ensure the correctness of the Submarine Workbench.

-* You can run the test-e2e either locally or on GitHub Actions.
+* These test cases can be run either locally or on GitHub Actions.

 ## Run E2E test locally